shoaibkhan17/JumpIN/readme.txt

 - Controller Class:

-----------The controller class' purpose is to receive events that occur on the GUI and then handle these events.It handles the event by interpreting the kind of event that occurred and, calling the appropriate methods to adjust the board and update the view.
+----------The controller class' purpose is to receive events that occur on the GUI and then handle these events.
+It handles the event by interpreting the kind of event that occurred and, calling the appropriate methods to adjust the board and update the view.
+The reason that Controller implements Runnable interface is because we want to have multiple threads executing in parallel in our program, and this is used when we have use the auto-solve feature, so that we can make the moves to solve the level one at a time so the user can see them happen in sequence.

 - Fox Class:

 -----------Fox is a subclass of the abstract Animal class.
 It can be moved horizontally or vertically.
-It contains it's location as well as the location of it's body part.
+It contains its location as well as the location of its body part.
 Fox is responsible for handling the movement of the fox by updating its locations.

 - Hole Class:

 -----------Hole is a subclass of the abstract Piece class.
 It is stationary and cannot be moved.
-It can contain a piece similarly to the way a square does.
+It can contain an Animal piece.
+The reason why hole can contain an Animal, but not a Piece, is because a general piece cannot be inside a hole, because that would include things like mushrooms as well.
+But only something such as a Rabbit can be inside the Hole.

 - JumpIN Class:

 ----------The text-based version of the game.
+The reasoning for this game was because we didn't want the controller of the game in the text-based version as well as the text-based view to be in the same class as the game logic.
+The reasoning for this design decision is that we knew there would be a GUI in the 2nd iteration and beyond, and having support for a text-based view and controller must be seperate from the logic, because the view and controller change, but the model must be the same regardless.

 - Location Class:

 -----------The Location class is used to create positions for the squares on the board.
 This class is also used to maintain and update the positions of pieces on the board.
+It has methods to get and set one or both of its coordinates, as well as important methods such as toString(), equals(), and compareTo(), which are used to represent, check for equality, and compare locations respectively.
+We choose to keep the coordinates as "int" because decimals are not relevant.s

 - Move Class:

 -----------The Move class creates an instance of a move on the board.
-It retains the piece moved and location it was moved to.
+It retains the Animal piece moved and the location it was moved to.
 This class is utilized by the undo/redo functionality to undo moves made by the player.
+The decision we made was to not store the oldLocation as it is not necessary, because the Animal itself has its location stored as an instance variable.

 - MoveStack Class: